Garggi Ananthan

 Garggi Ananthan is an Indian actress and theatre artist known for her works in Malayalam cinema and theatre.
 She made her film debut in 2019 with the Malayalam film Run Kalyani, for which she won the Best Actress award at the New York Indian Film Festival.

 Early life

 Garggi was born in Thiruvananthapuram to Ananthan and Maryan.
 After finishing her degree from School of Drama and Fine Arts, Garggi completed the post graduation in Master of Performing Arts from Pondicherry University.

 Career

 Garggi made her film acting debut with the Malayalam film Run Kalyani in 2019.
 Following her debut, Garggi appeared in Gramavrikshathile Kuyil, the anthology Normal, Ekan Anekan, Narayaneente Moonnaanmakkal and Vadakkan.
-She has also acted in Chera, directed by Najeem Koya, which is yet to be released.
+She has also acted in Chera, directed by Lijin Jose, which is yet to be released.